christian-bromann/awesome-selenium/README.md

 - [Safari](https://github.com/SeleniumHQ/selenium/wiki/SafariDriver) - The SafariDriver is implemented as a Safari browser extension.
 The driver inverts the traditional client/server relationship and communicates with the WebDriver client using WebSockets.
 - [Opera](https://github.com/operasoftware/operachromiumdriver/blob/master/README.md) - OperaDriver is a vendor-supported WebDriver implementation developed by Opera Software and volunteers that implements WebDriver API for Opera.
 - [Selendroid](http://selendroid.io/mobileWeb.html) - Selendroid is based on the Android instrumentation framework.
-- [ios-driver](http://ios-driver.github.io/ios-driver) - Test any IOS native, hybrid, or mobile web application using Selenium / WebDriver.
+- [ios-driver](http://ios-driver.github.io/ios-driver/) - Test any IOS native, hybrid, or mobile web application using Selenium / WebDriver.
 - [Appium](http://appium.io/) - Appium is an open source test automation framework for use with native and hybrid mobile apps.
 It drives iOS and Android apps using the WebDriver JSON wire protocol.
 - [Winium](https://github.com/2gis/Winium) - Automation framework for Windows platforms.
 It is free.
 It is opensource.
 It is Selenium-based.
 Supports: Windows Desktop (WPF, WinForms); Windows Store or Universal Apps for Windows Phone; Windows Phone Silverlight Apps.

-### Online Tools

-- [CasperBox IDE](http://ide.casperbox.com) - Simple online IDE for writing and running CasperJS scripts directly in the browser (built on top of CasperBox API).

 ### Desktop Tools
 - [SWD Page Recorder](https://github.com/dzharii/swd-recorder) - Windows Desktop application that makes it easy to create, test and debug new Selenium Webdriver PageObject classes.
 It works with C#, Java, Python and Ruby out of the box and you may add own code generation templates.